Git-BritHub/README-Quickly/README.md

   * [Questions](#questions)

   ## Description
-  A README.md generator for developers desiring to create their README file in less time and more efficiently
+  sldkfjs

   ## Installation
-  Instructions on how to install go here
+  sldkjfsd

   ## Usage
-  Instructions on how to use this generator go here
+  sldfjsd

   ## License
-  MIT
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Contributing
-  Created by Brittany Brimley
+  slkdfjds

   ## Tests
-  ugh
+  sldkfj

   ## Questions
-  If you find any bugs or have any questions, feel free to reach out to me through GitHub or email.
+  If you find any bugs or have any questions, feel free to reach out to me through GitHub at  https://github.com/Git-BritHub or <a href="mailto:email@email.com">Email Here</a>.
+Thanks and happy coding!
-  Git-BritHub
-  email@email.com